terryyoung22/projects/README.md

 ## Features
 Some of the big features I have to offer in this repository so far is:

-* Github Actions pipeline - Working build of my nginx Container and to be Flask
+* Github Actions pipeline - Working build of my nginx Container and soon to be Flask
 * Python files - Something I focus on, since this is public I dont put the real head bangers in but still a good time!
 * Web Framworks - Using Nginx and Flask!! again checkout that github actions part!
 * Others lol - I also have some of my other language projects.
 Looking to build that out more when I get some free time.